devbioinfoguy/wrangling-genomics/lessons/00-readQC.md

     cd ~/dc_workshop/data/untrimmed_fastq/

+Before we start using software, we have to load the environments for each software package.
+On clusters, this is typically done using a **module** system.

-To run the FastQC program, we first need to load the appropriate module.
+To run the FastQC program, we first need to load the appropriate module:

 	source new-modules.sh
 	module load fastqc